Find a Farm

 Follow this link to view a list of Certified Naturally Grown (CNG) producers in Mississippi.

 The USDA website has compiled into a database all USDA organic certified operations in Mississippi on their website.

 LocalHarvest connects people looking for good food with the farmers who produce it.
 Buying local is about enjoying real food, grown yourself or purchased from people you trust.
 It’s about developing strong local economies and producing food on a human scale.
 It’s about eating seasonally, practicing the art of cooking, and sitting down to enjoy meals together.
 It requires ample local and regional producers, processors, and distributors.
 The goal of the local food movement is to create thriving community-based food systems that will make high quality local food available to everyone.

-Locate a Farm or Farmers’ Market Near You
+Locate a Farmers’ Market Near You

 The number of farmers’ markets in Mississippi has grown exponentially over the past several years.
 For locating farmers’ markets in your region, Mississippi Market Maker is an excellent resource.